 In February 2018, we filed a complaint against Spectrum Laboratory Products, Inc., Spectrum Chemical Manufacturing Corp. and Spectrum Pharmacy Products, Inc. (collectively "Spectrum") in the Los Angeles County Superior Court asserting claims for breach of contract, breach of implied covenant of good faith and fair dealing, violation of California Commercial Code Section 2101 and fraud.
 The claims stem from prior business dealings between us and Spectrum and allege false representation by Spectrum regarding their products, fraudulent labeling and misrepresentations of approved product usages.
-The complaint has been filed with the Court and in May 2018, Spectrum has filed an answer with the Court.
+The complaint has been filed with the Court and in May 2018, Spectrum filed an answer with the Court.
 The matter is currently in the beginning stages of discovery.
-We intend to fully purse any and all legal remedies available to us against Spectrum.